 You can book a session by either phoning us or coming into the Health Centre reception.

 Ara has partnered with OCP and Puawaitanga Counselling services to support our students.

 Need to talk - Call anytime for Support from a trained counsellor

 Phone or text 1737

-As a student you are entitled to three free sessions per year.
+As a student you are entitled to free counselling.

 You will need to register to use a service at the Health Centre with us.
 Bring your Student ID card or your course receipt on your first visit.

 Now available: Monday to Wednesday 9am - 2.50pm

 To book and access free counselling contact